svenyurgensson/wallzilla/README.md

 ### Prerequisites:

-This gem assumes that you have `imagemagick` installed in your system
+This gem assumes that you have `imagemagick` installed in your system.

+You can install it from [official site](http://www.imagemagick.org/script/download.php)

 ### CLI installation: